The official blog of the Lung Institute.

 - Antibiotics — If a COPD patient develops a respiratory infection, it could worsen his or her symptoms and even develop into pneumonia.
 As such, people with COPD are often prescribed antibiotics for treatment of these infections.

 Unfortunately, although these medications can help to alleviate COPD symptoms, they do not actually address the underlying condition.
-At the Lung Institute, however, we offer an alternative form of COPD treatment that can slow the progression of the disease itself: stem cell therapy.
-During this minimally invasive procedure, we harvest stem cells from a patient’s own blood or bone marrow, separate the stem cells from the rest of the fluid and then reintroduce the concentrated stem cells back into the patient’s bloodstream.
+At the Lung Institute, however, we offer an alternative form of COPD treatment that can slow the progression of the disease itself: cellular therapy.
+During this minimally invasive procedure, we harvest cells from a patient’s own blood, separate the cells from the rest of the fluid and then reintroduce the concentrated cells back into the patient’s bloodstream.

-If you would like to learn more about adding stem cell therapy to your COPD treatment plan, please call us today at (800) 729-3065.
+If you would like to learn more about adding cellular therapy to your COPD treatment plan, please call us today at (800) 729-3065.
 Our goal is to help you breathe easier.